 How Much Do the Disney Parks Make a Day?

-To find out how much Disney World makes a day, we have to take a look at the official figures from the Walt Disney Company.
+To start with, let’s look at the official figures from the Walt Disney Company.

-The Disney Parks, Experiences, and Products sector of the Walt Disney World Company made a whopping $7.234 billion in the first fiscal quarter of 2022.
+The Disney Parks, Experiences, and Products sector of the Walt Disney World Company made $7.234 billion in the first fiscal quarter of 2022.

 For non-financial folks, this covers the first 90 days of the year (so, January, February, and March!).

-If you divide the total figure by the number of days in the fiscal quarter, we get a total of $80.38 million per day.
+If you divide the total figure by the number of days in the quarter, we get $80.38 million per day.

 However, this accounts for all the Disney parks – including Disneyland, Disneyland Paris, and each of the Asian parks.

-Disney’s park revenues are really ramping up again after the pandemic, and the second fiscal quarter of 2022 looks even better than the first.
+Disney’s park revenues are really ramping up again after the pandemic.
+So, the second fiscal quarter of 2022 looked even better than the first.

 So, exactly how much does Disney World Make in a Day?

-In the first fiscal quarter of 2022, it appears that Disney World made approximately $19.68 million EVERY DAYin revenue across its entire park system.
+In the first fiscal quarter of 2022, Disney World made approximately $19.68 million EVERY DAY across its entire park system.

-If you take off expenses and losses from park closures, it comes to about $6 million of profit a day for Walt Disney World.
+If you take off expenses and park closures losses it comes to $6 million in profit for Disney World.

 So, it’s a decent chunk of change.